 Second, as also is the case for CFC refrigerants, under business as usual, all HCFC-22 currently in equipment will either leak, or be recovered for re-use in other leaky equipment.
 Thus, all HCFC-22 that has been produced will ultimately be released to the atmosphere.

-The question is whether destruction of HCFC-22 would trigger new production and therefore has no net benefit.
+Since the production of HCFC-22 is banned, the destruction of HCFC-22 has net benefit.